elemental/Elemental/doc/source/core/dist_matrix.rst

    .. note::

-      The following are only valid for complex datatypes and are analogous to their general counterparts from above in the obvious manner.
+      Many of the following routines are only valid for complex datatypes and are analogous to their general counterparts from above in the obvious manner.

    .. cpp:function:: void GetRealDiagonal( DistMatrix<typename RealBase<T>::type,MD,STAR>& d, int offset=0 ) const